vmware-tanzu/tanzu-dev-portal/content/guides/hiring-a-designer/index.md

     <tr><td></td><td></td></tr>
 </table>

-## Onboarding a New Designer 👱🎨

-### Key Design Artifacts
+### Key Design Artifacts for New Hires

 Once you’ve hired a design contractor or vendor, it’s critical to get them up-to-speed on your work.
 This is a non-comprehensive list of design and team artifacts that a new designer would likely appreciate having access to as they onboard.

-* Overview and access to the team’s roadmap and backlog of work
+* Overview and access to the [team’s roadmap and backlog of work](/practices/outcome-oriented-roadmap/)
-* Location of the team’s collaborative visual work (e.g. [Miro](https://miro.com/), [Mural](https://www.mural.co/), etc.), pointing out anything that is specifically design-oriented (e.g. design critiques or brainstorming activities)
+* Location of the team’s collaborative visual work (e.g. [Miro](https://miro.com/), [Mural](https://www.mural.co/), etc.), pointing out anything that is specifically design-oriented (e.g. [design critiques](/practices/design-critique/) or brainstorming activities)
 * Location where any existing designs live (e.g. [Figma](https://www.figma.com/), [Sketch](https://www.sketch.com/), etc.)
 * Overview, if possible, of how those designs are laid out (e.g. if there are multiple pages, what is the purpose of each?) so the design contractor can get up to speed quickly
-* Location, if any, where any existing research notes or synthesis has taken place
+* Location, if any, where any existing [research notes or synthesis](/practices/research-synthesis) has taken place
 * Location of a shared team drive (e.g. Google Drive, Sharepoint, etc.), pointing out any design-oriented folders they should know about
 * Location of any special fonts or other design artifacts (e.g. videos, stock images, logos, etc.) that the designer may need to use

 ### Areas for Design Exploration

-To point the designer in the right direction—and/or, if you’re early in the process, to help justify why you need a design contractor in the first place—here are a few questions the team can ask to help identify upcoming work that could benefit from dedicated design thinking:
+Here are a few questions the team can ask to help identify upcoming work that could benefit from dedicated design thinking.
+The goal is to point the designer in the right direction—and/or, if you’re early in the process, to help justify why you need a design contractor in the first place.

-* Is there a problem or solution you identified during a Discovery & Framing that wasn’t a priority then but is quickly becoming the next priority now?
+* Is there a problem or solution you identified during a [Discovery & Framing](/practices/?filters=discovery,framing) that wasn’t a priority then but is quickly becoming the next priority now?
 * Is there a feature set you’ve already implemented in a lean way that you need to extend to make even more impactful?
-* Were there any recent research learnings that the team has found particularly compelling but which have taken a back seat to other in-flight priorities?
+* Were there any recent [research learnings](/practices/research-synthesis) that the team has found particularly compelling but which have taken a back seat to other in-flight priorities?
-* Is there another persona whose experience the team is ready to investigate further?
+* Is there another [persona](/practices/personas) whose experience the team is ready to investigate further?
 * Are there mobile/tablet considerations that the team is ready to optimize for?
-* Is there anything lingering in the “unprioritized” section of the team roadmap that is worth digging into via some sort of research?
+* Is there anything lingering in the “unprioritized” section of the [team roadmap](/practices/outcome-oriented-roadmap/) that is worth digging into via some sort of research?